Radnice: Etymology

 The word radnice means 'town hall' in modern Czech, however, this is just a coincidence.
-The name is derived from the personal name Raden, meaning "the village of Raden's people".
+The town's name is derived from the personal name Raden, meaning "the village of Raden's people".

 Geography

 Radnice is located about 13 km north of Rokycany and 19 km northeast of Plzeň.
 It lies in the Plasy Uplands.
 The highest point is the hill Rovnička at 502 m above sea level.
 The stream Radnický potok flows through the town.
 The fishpond Městský rybník is located inside the built-up area.

 History

 The first written mention of Radnice is from 1336, when King John of Bohemia sold it to the Rosenberg family.
 In 1478, Radnice was acquired by the Sternberg family.
 From 1541 to 1620, it was owned by the Czernin family.
 In 1570, Radnice was promoted to a town by Emperor Maximilian II.

 After the Battle of White Mountain, properties of the Czernin family were confiscated, and Radnice changed owners several times.
 During the Thirty Years' War, the town was looted several times.
 From 1758 until the abolition of manorialsm, Radnice was again property of the Rosenbergs.

 In the 19th century, coal mining developed in vicinity of Radnice igniting industrial development.
 In 1893, the railway was built.
 Radnice coal basin was depleted in 1986.